Ethical statement

 • My work is financed by Roskilde University; that is, in the final instance, by the Danish tax payers.
 I consider public dissemination of research-based knowledge a duty (and one I most often enjoy) as long as it does not obstruct my primary tasks: research and teaching.

 • I sometimes apply for – and, in rarer instances, I actually receive – funding from foundations within the field I research.
-For example, both the Aller Foundation and Dagspressens Fond have supported some of my work.
+For example, both the Aller Foundation and Dagspressens Fond have both supported my work.
 When this is the case, I state it explicitly in the resulting publications and here on my website.
 The source of the funding does not interfere with the independence of the research.

 • I do not advise media companies on what to do.
 But I often discuss developments and trends with actors in the field, and I do occasionally collaborate with them on research projects.